cormullion/juliamono/website/faq.md

 </alias>
 ```

+With some older terminal software the ligatures may cause problems (not that all terminals display ligatures properly, some are just confused by fonts that have them).

 #### ‘Does it work on Windows?’

 The font works well on a good quality display, but will struggle to maintain quality when displayed on low-resolution displays.